gosuarez/sporky/README.md

 # Sporky

 **Sporky** is a modern recipe discovery web application built with **React**, **TypeScript**, and **Vite**.
 It helps users explore meals tailored to their dietary preferences and meal types, featuring a clean UI, responsive layout, and intuitive search and filtering.
-Data is fetched from the [Spoonacular API](https://spoonacular.com/food-api) using a custom Axios client, and the project is deployed via [Vercel](https://vercel.com/) for a seamless production experience.
+Data is fetched from the [Spoonacular API](https://spoonacular.com/food-api) using a custom Axios client **integrated with React Query** for intelligent caching and infinite scrolling.
+The project is deployed via [Vercel](https://vercel.com/) for a seamless production experience.

 ## Live Demo